 Not elaborating on this here as there is a post on this site – How to measure for a Bra ? with more details on this.

-Bras are available all of the world under hundreds of universally recognized brand names.
+Bras are available all over the world under hundreds of universally recognized brand names.
 Most of them carry a number of sizes, shapes, in lots of colors, and fabric types.

-Sizing between brands are greatly varied but even within the brand it may be varied.
-You may be loyal to a style of a brand but find that other styles of the same brand do not suit you.
-The variations can happen in the band width, wing height, cup depth, cup height etc and all these can decide on how the bra feels and looks on you.
+Sizing between brands is greatly varied but even within the brand, it may be varied.
+You may be loyal to the style of a brand but find that other styles of the same brand do not suit you.
+The variations can happen in the band width, wing height, cup depth, cup height, etc and all these can decide on how the bra feels and looks on you.